TAIP-Project-2024/base-api/README.md

 ### Services

-- there will be the bussiness logic
+- there will be the business logic

 ### Repositories

-- they communicate with the the database to perform CRUD operations (**NO** bussiness logic there!)
+- they communicate with the database to perform CRUD operations (**NO** business logic there!)

 ### Middleware